 Butter and oil can help with a crispier crust, higher rise, and shelf life, but this bread is usually flatter and can still get sufficiently crispy without it.
 As for shelf life, this bread is so good I doubt you'll worry about finishing it before it goes stale!

-Soda bread is already easy but this may be the simplest and easiest soda bread recipe ever.
+Soda bread is already easy but this may be the simplest and easiest vegan soda bread recipe ever.
 Just 5 ingredients required!
+Reference the recipe card at the bottom for exact measurements.

 - White whole wheat flour—to make it heartier and healthier.
 Make sure it's white whole wheat flour or whole wheat pastry flour as regular whole wheat flour will be too bitter